spacetelescope/stdatamodels/docs/source/asdf_in_fits.rst

-When read back with :func:`stdatamodels.asdf_in_fits.open` the data for ``sci`` and ``dq`` will be read from the HDUList instead of from the ASDF data embeded in the HDUList.
+When read back with :func:`stdatamodels.asdf_in_fits.open` the data for ``sci`` and ``dq`` will be read from the HDUList instead of from the ASDF data embedded in the HDUList.